 The Protection of Personal Information Act, 2013 (Act 4 of 2013)

-The Protection of Personal Information Act, 2013 (PPI Act) aims to promote the protection of personal information processed by public and private bodies by, among others, introducing certain conditions for the lawful processing of personal information so as to establish minimum requirements for the processing of such information.
+The Protection of Personal Information Act, 2013 (POPIA Act) aims to promote the protection of personal information processed by public and private bodies by, among others, introducing certain conditions for the lawful processing of personal information so as to establish minimum requirements for the processing of such information.

 The Information Regulator (South Africa)

-- Section 41(1) of the PPI Act provides that the Information Regulator consists of a Chairperson and four other persons, as ordinary members of the Information Regulator.
+- Section 41(1) of the POPIA Act provides that the Information Regulator consists of a Chairperson and four other persons, as ordinary members of the Information Regulator.
 Section 41(1) further provides that the members of the Information Regulator must be appropriately qualified, fit and proper persons -

 (i) at least one of whom must be appointed on account of experience as a practising advocate or attorney or a professor of law at a university; and

 (ii) the remainder of whom must be appointed on account of any other qualifications, expertise and experience relating to the objects of the Information Regulator.

 - The following may, in addition to the above, be mentioned in connection with the establishment of the Information Regulator: